Myanmar grinds to a halt as hundreds of thousands strike against military coup

 Protester killings “can happen anytime in Yangon, but we have to keep doing what we should do, even if the soldiers are ready to shoot us,” said Thura Zaw, a 32-year-old resident.
 “Under the military dictatorship, no one is safe whether you take to the streets or sit at home, so we chose to voice our objection rather than staying silent.”

 Resistance has been building since the armed forces ousted Myanmar’s elected government this month, returning the country to direct military rule after a decade-long quasi-democratic experiment.
-Since then the military has detained more than 400 people, including civilian leader Aung San Suu Kyi and Myanmar president Win Myint, charging them with minor infractions that have kept them locked up, incommunicado.
+Since then the military has detained more than 400 people, including civilian leader Aung San Suu Kyi and Myanmar president Win Myint, charging them with minor infractions to keep them locked up.
 The coup has been condemned by the international community, including the United States, which has already imposed some sanctions.

 In a tweet Sunday night, U.S. Secretary of State Antony Blinken said Washington will “continue to take firm action” against those who perpetuate violence against protesters.